 However, we do recommend hiking to Nakalele Blow Hole.
 We loved our adventure to the blow hole.
 The views were absolutely beautiful.
 Remember to use caution when you go to the blow hole and you will have an incredible time!

 If you are thinking of island hopping be sure to take a look at my One Week Oahu Itinerary.
-Also, you may be interested in Hanauma Bay Explained , best places to snorkel in Oahu, and the best place to hike on Oahu.
+Also, you may be interested in going to the North Shore and seeing the Polynesian Cultural Center.
+Then head to Hanauma Bay , and find more places to snorkel in Oahu.

 If you have ever drove on HWY 340 in Maui let us know in the comments!